raycmorgan/sqlbox/README.md

 });
 ```

 With that you have a fully functional model.
 The `name` property is the only required field.
 By default the plural form is used as the database table name.
 The `columns` property is an array defining the custom columns.
-Note that you don't have to specify the 4 required columns (id, revision, created_at and updated_at).
+Note that you don't have to specify the 4 required columns (id, created_at and updated_at).

 ### Custom database table names